taw10/crystfel/doc/articles/speed.rst

 Choose the fastest indexing algorithms
 ======================================

+The GPU-based ``ffbidx`` algorithm is the fastest indexing currently available, taking around 1 ms per frame.
+However, it requires a GPU and additional libraries.

-In our tests, ``asdf`` gives the best compromise between speed and success rate, so it's the best choice if you need fast processing.
+If ``ffbidx`` is not available, use ``asdf``, which gives the best compromise between speed and success rate.
 The ``indexamajig`` option ``--asdf-fast`` makes it about three times faster with only a small reduction in success rate.

 DirAx, TakeTwo, Mosflm and XGandalf are also good choices (roughly in that order).
 Don't use PinkIndexer, unless you really need it (wide bandwidth or